frederickjh/process-mp3s/README.md

 * It will create a combined church service mp3 for upload excluding the tracks entered for exclusion and place it in the **uploadsfolder**.
 * It will copy the sermon to the **uploadsfolder** and rename it.

+## Gotchas
+While I have tried to make this script as portable as possible, it does have some hard coded values that I have not taken the time to make portable.

+The **parsefilename** filename function is based on my churches file-naming convention.
+Which is: yyyy-mm-dd - pastor's name - ## - title.p3

+Where:

+* yyyy = 4 digit year
+* mm = 2 digit month
+* dd = 2 digit day of month
+* pastor's name = pastor's name (artist)
+* \## = 2 digit track number
+* title = track title

+This information is parse to be placed in the mp3 id3 tags.
+If you do not use the file-naming convention above this script may not work for you.